danabo/blog/content/posts/Reversible Szilard Cycle Problem.md

 However, I don't see why the last step of the Szilard cycle cannot perform a different sort of uncopy process - one that is different from the copy process which wrote the bit, so that the work done by the gas is not undone.
 This appears to be a possibility because the information extracted from the gas into the bit is never lost during the Szilard cycle (see [#Part II Information Is Never Lost](#part-ii-information-is-never-lost)), and so in principle, there is still redundant information between the gas and bit.
 Then for what reason can't an uncopy be performed?

 This post lays out the technical setup for my question in [#Part I Uncopying](#part-i-uncopying) and [#Part II Information Is Never Lost](#part-ii-information-is-never-lost).
 At the bottom I am able to pose this [#Question](#question) rigorously.
-I don't think I've discovered a loop hole in the 2nd law.
+I don't think I've discovered a loophole in the 2nd law.
 I fully expect that reversing the Szilard cycle is impossible, but I don't understand why.
 I would love for someone to provide me an answer.
-I would find that very insightful and use it improve my understanding of thermodynamics.
+I would find that very insightful and use it to improve my understanding of thermodynamics.

 # Part I: Uncopying